ViralTexts/gtr-clusters/clusters/18640117-sn82015407-TheFootstepsOfDecay.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+The following ia a tranaUUoa from an nn­
+olent Spanish poem, which, aaja the Edinburg
+Review, ia aurpnaacd by nothing with which
+wn aro acquainted in the BpanUh langnage,
-xcept the “Ode of Lonia de Leon.”
+except the “Ode of Lonia de Leon.”
 Ob t let the aoul ita alumbera break—
 Arunae Its aenaca, and awake
 To tee how toon